Factories show UK economy on verge of shrinking again

 Britain has suffered two recessions in the past four years, the last one ending barely three months ago, at least partly thanks to a boost from the Olympics.

-Chancellor George Osborne warned on Wednesday of far slower economic growth ahead than previously thought, and official forecasts signalled another contraction in the final quarter of this year.
+Finance minister George Osborne warned on Wednesday of far slower economic growth ahead than previously thought, and official forecasts signaled another contraction in the final quarter of this year.

 In Friday's figures, manufacturing output dropped 1.3 percent in October after stagnating in September and was 2.1 percent lower than a year earlier, the Office for National Statistics said.